Skills Center

 • Afternoon 12:45-2 p.m.

-High School Credit: Classes work best in 11th and 12th grader’s schedules.
-The Seattle Skills Center programs are 1.5 credits per semester, full year programs (3.0 credits).
+High School Credit: Classes are aligned with 11th and 12th grade schedules: 1.5 credits per semester for a full year program (3.0 credits total).
 Many classes offer the opportunity to earn dual credit for college.
-Please note that our programs most often do not work with 9th grade school year schedules, due to core class requirements and graduation needs.
+Please note: programs are unlikely to work with 9th grade school year schedules, due to core class requirements and graduation needs.

 Enrollment Requirements:

-• Only students in Seattle Public Schools District can enroll in Seattle Skills Center courses.
+• Only students in Seattle Public School District can enroll in Seattle Skills Center courses.

 • For school year courses, students must be high school students.